 A Message from the Superintendent:

 When I took office in 2015, I promised you that I was committed to developing a world-class education system for Arizona, and that I would make it my mission to make the necessary improvements.
-The past two years have been challenging, but I am proud of our accomplishments so far.
+The years have been challenging, but I am proud of our accomplishments so far.
 We have run into opposition, but I have also been pleasantly surprised by how often Arizonans have been willing to step up in the name of creating a better education system.
 There are millions of people out there who understand that educating our children is both a good investment and one of our most important imperatives as a society.

 One of my deepest passions has always been seeing equal education outcomes for all students, whether they are wealthy or poor, rural or urban, and whatever personal challenges beset them.
 It has been my great pride to oversee the launch of the Zip Code Project, which works with governmental and community organizations to help urban and rural disconnected youth throughout Arizona.
 The Arizona Broadband for Education Initiative will provide broadband access to every school in Arizona, dramatically broadening the education options for rural schools.
 Equal access to broadband is critical to education in the 21st Century.
 Our Seal of Biliteracy also goes on to significantly recognize our students with multilingual proficiency and provide them achievement recognition that they will be able to carry with them into future education or their careers.

 It has been my greatest honor to serve you, and I continue to be a passionate advocate for teachers, students, families, and education through the years ahead.
-My third Listening Tour is currently under way, and will shape the proposals we make in 2018, so please come to one of the events near you and be heard.

 State Superintendent of Public Instruction